nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-03-31-business_applications.md

 - ### 2022-2024:

-The data shows a slight decrease in applications, with averages of 423,664 in 2022 and 442,490 in 2024.
+The data shows a slight decrease in applications, with averages of 423,664 in 2022 and 442,490 so far for 2024.

 This period reflects a stabilization phase, as the market adjusts to the new normal and the initial rush of pandemic-induced entrepreneurship begins to level off.